jippi/docker-pixelfed/docs/installation/guide.md

 ## Check system requirements

-The `scripts/` directory has a bunch of useful helper tools, and the first one we will use is one to help check if the server and software is meeting (some) of the requirements.
+The `scripts/` directory has a bunch of useful helper tools, and the first one we will use is one to help check if the server and software are meeting (some) of the requirements.

-Run the following command and follow the instructions (if any) on how to resolve issues detected.
+Run the following command and follow the instructions (if any) on how to resolve the issues detected.

 ```bash
 scripts/check-requirements